 - If you are a member of an unemployment fund, for example as part of a trade union membership, submit an application for earnings-related unemployment allowance to your unemployment fund.

 The term ‘earnings-related’ means that the amount of unemployment benefits you can get depends on your pre-unemployment salary, among other factors.
-Follow the instructions of your unemployment fund when applying for unemployment benefits.
+Follow the instructions of your unemployment fund when applying for unemployment benefits. - If you do not have the right to earnings-related unemployment allowance, submit your application for general social security benefit to Kela.

 Social assistance is paid out as a last resort.
 It is affected by all the income and assets available to you.
+Read more about applying for social assistance.